melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

 Supabase is used ONLY for proxying LLM API calls.
 No user data is sent to the cloud.

 **Architecture:**
-- All LLM API calls (Gemini, OpenAI, Imagen) are proxied through Supabase Edge Functions
+- All LLM API calls (Gemini 3 Flash, OpenAI, Nano Banana) are proxied through Supabase Edge Functions
 - API keys are stored server-side in Edge Functions, never exposed to the client
 - Client makes HTTPS requests to Edge Function endpoints with only the necessary parameters

 **Required Edge Functions:**

-1. **generate-word** - Calls Gemini 2.0 Flash to generate appropriate words
+1. **generate-word** - Calls Gemini 3 Flash to generate appropriate words
    - Input: targetSounds, knownSounds, difficulty
    - Output: word, phonemes array, imagePrompt

-2. **generate-image** - Calls Imagen 3 to generate word images
+2. **generate-image** - Calls Nano Banana to generate word images
    - Input: imagePrompt
    - Output: imageBase64